IsYoshiADino/NotAProject/README.md

 # NotAProject
 This not a project, it was nothing to do with a project.
 We will never develop anything.

-thank the dsiconnect24 devs for giving us this files - apfel (1969 - 6969)
+i like ass - apfel (1969 - 6969)

 i show you my face, now i show my ass - larsenv (6 year old)

 jupiter will always be sezy - rollerguy (fuck what year is this)

+apparently i was gentle enough so it actually worked afterwards - ashfly (in eupore)